Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

-\paragraph*{Acknowledgments.} I am indebted to Adrien Fauré \texttt{@AdrienGazouille} for \href{https://twitter.com/AdrienGazouille/status/1181494450826014727}{a long debate on twitter} (in French) that lead me to seek and design the examples presented here, and to François Durand for introducing me to the Social choice theory and for many discussions on Voting Systems.
-This article benefited from relevant comments provided by Adrien Fauré, Jean-François Laslier, Reshef Meir and anonymous referees who I warmly thank.
+\paragraph*{Acknowledgments.} I am indebted to Adrien Fauré \texttt{@AdrienGazouille} for \href{https://twitter.com/AdrienGazouille/status/1181494450826014727}{a long debate on twitter} (in French) that lead me to seek and design the examples for Approval Voting presented here, and to François Durand for introducing me to the Social choice theory, for many discussions on Voting Systems, and for many suggestions that helped me improve this article.
+It also benefited from relevant comments provided by Adrien Fauré, Jean-François Laslier, Reshef Meir and anonymous referees who I warmly thank.